wdci-dev/RIO-Education-Metadata/README.md

 # RIO-Education-Metadata
-This contains all files needed to set up the RIO Education product in the <a href='https://rioed-installer.herokuapp.com/products/RIO_Education/latest'>RIO Education installer</a>, as well as all metadata that it deploys.
+This contains all files needed to set up the <a href='https://rioed-installer.herokuapp.com/products/RIO_Education/latest'>RIO Education product</a> in the RIO Education installer, as well as all metadata that it deploys.

 The following is the folder structure (not all folders included here - many are set up automatically by CumulusCI).
 Instructions for how to deploy this metadata can be found on the installer webpage.